MicrosoftDocs/sdk-api/sdk-api-src/content/directxcollision/nf-directxcollision-boundingsphere-containedby.md

 ## -description

-Tests whether the <a href="https://msdn.microsoft.com/6ecc76e1-0c80-494c-81be-0ebe78eba07c">BoundingSphere</a> is contained by the specified frustum.
+Tests whether the [BoundingSphere](/windows/win32/api/directxcollision/ns-directxcollision-boundingsphere) is contained by the specified frustum.

 ## -parameters